Low Waste Kitchen & Food Tips

 ✔Store Left Overs Without Plastic Wrap: If you cut your vegetables for a meal, and have excess left over, wrap everything up in a Beeswax Food Wrap or store them in an airtight glass jar.
 Do this especially if you know you won’t use them for a few more days.

 ✔Greens: Keep your lettuce and other leafy greens wrapped in a damp tea towel for longevity.
-These Eco Saint Vege Bags keep them crisp and fresh for longer as well and are made especially for this purpose!
+Damp Organic Cotton Bags keep them crisp and fresh for longer as well.

 ✔Greens and Herbs: Store your herbs and leafy greens upright in a glass jar with a small amount of water in the bottom.
 Herbs, like parsley, can keep for several weeks in a glass jar on the counter top.

 🚫To wrapped meat and meat trays